nachie/detour-build-guide/index.md

 ## Macro Row Assembly

+- Press-fit the acrylic OLED cover in the cutout.
+It may need to be sanded gently, as it's a very tight fit.
+A tip is to use a piece of tape over the top of the OLED cover so you can align it from above and press it in firmly and flush.
 - Mount the macro row plate first.
 Only add screws on the top row.
 - Add macro row switches onto plate.
 ![TopPlate](img/TopPlate.jpg)